sidsenkumar11/riscv-rocket/README.md

 ## Rocket Chip Architecture

 An overview of the Rocket Core architecture can be seen <a href="http://www.lowrisc.org/docs/tagged-memory-v0.1/rocket-core/" target="_blank">here</a> but in the following sections, we will attempt to summmarize our understanding.
+Rocket Chip is an in-order chip generator; therefore it does not have a Load-Store Buffer for memory accesses.
+For an out-of-order chip generator, see the <a href="https://github.com/ucb-bar/riscv-boom" target="_blank">BOOM</a> project.

 ### Configuring Rocket Chip Memory
 To change the configuration of Rocket Chip, you first need to change the configuration file and modify/add what configuration you want.